glitchdetector/fivem-explorer/README.md

 # Explorer

 ![](https://i.imgur.com/WdrFY8N.png)
+(red zone for illustration)

 #### A map discovery system

 Hides blips from the map until you've discovered the area.
+Based on how the Singleplayer map hides blips.

 ## Configurations
 Options can be changed in the `config.lua` file, they're commented there.